cristinaflintoaca/Thesis-Project/README.md

 Weekend: A boolean representing whether the session is on a weekend.

 Revenue: A boolean representing whether or not the user completed the purchase.

+**References:**
+1.Jain, Vipin, B. I. N. D. O. O. Malviya, and S. A. T. Y. E. N. D. R. A. Arya.
+"An overview of electronic commerce (e-Commerce)."
+Journal of Contemporary Issues in Business and Government 27, no. 3 (2021): 665-670.

+2.Rahayu, Rita, and John Day.
+"E-commerce adoption by SMEs in developing countries: evidence from Indonesia."
+Eurasian Business Review 7 (2017): 25-41.

+3.Schaupp, L. Christian, and France Bélanger.
+"A conjoint analysis of online consumer satisfaction1."
+Journal of electronic commerce research 6, no. 2 (2005): 95.

+4.Vijayasarathy, Leo R. "Predicting consumer intentions to use on-line shopping: the case for an augmented technology acceptance model."
+Information & management 41, no. 6 (2004): 747-762.